octobercms/docs/3.x/cms/ajax/turbo.md

 </head>
 ```

 To completely disable PJAX in your website, set the value to `disable`.
-This will disable the feature for incoming and outgoing requests.
+This will disable the feature for all incoming and outgoing requests.

 ```html
 <meta name="turbo-visit-control" content="disable" />